Curriculum, Enrollment, and Graduation

 • Course.
 A course is a unit of instruction in a subject-matter area offered in a single university semester.
 Resident courses (courses for which resident credit is granted) are those listed in the Schedule of Classes.
 Continuing education courses are arranged through Extended University.
 General guidelines follow:

-• Lecture- LEC: Presentation of course material by the instructor, utilizing the lecture method.
-Final Exam Assigned.
+• Lecture-LEC: Presentation of course material by the instructor using the lecture method.
+Final Week Schedule.

 • Laboratory-LAB: Instructing and supervising students in laboratory investigations.

 • Studio-STU: Instructing and supervising students in studio investigations.
-Final Exam Assigned.
+Final Week Schedule.

 • Recitation-RCT: Presentation of course materials designed to involve students in recitation and/or discussion.

-• Seminar- SEM: Students share, with the instructor, responsibility for preparation and presentation of course material.
-Final Exam Assigned.
+• Seminar-SEM: Students share responsibility for preparation and presentation of course material.
+Final Week Schedule.

-• Independent Study-IND: Directed study and/or research on an individual basis, under the supervision of an instructor.
+• Independent Study-IND: Directed study and/or research on an individual basis, supervised by an instructor.

-• Lecture/Lab Combo- LECLAB: Combines the elements of Lecture (LEC) and Laboratory (LAB) in one meeting time.
-Final Exam Assigned.
+• Lecture/Lab Combo-LECLAB: Combines elements of Lecture (LEC) and Laboratory (LAB) in one meeting time.
+Final Week Schedule.

 • Credit.
-A credit is the unit used in recording an amount of work and engaged effort represented in learning outcomes and verified by evidence of student achievement.
-Each credit hour represents a minimum of three class-oriented work hours (50 minutes of classroom instruction and an additional two hours of out-of-class engaged effort and work per student) each week during a 15-week (minimum) semester.
-One credit of achievement should approximate 45 hours of combined instruction and student work/engaged effort.
-At least an equivalent amount of work and engaged effort is required regardless of pedagogical format (lab, web-enhanced, on-line, condensed coursework, internships, studio, independent study, etc).
-Please see the standard meeting patterns here: https://www.montana.edu/registrar/coursescheduling_meetingpatterns.html
+A credit is the unit used to record an amount of work, engaged effort represented in learning outcomes, and verified by evidence of student achievement.
+Each credit hour represents a minimum of three class-oriented work hours (50 minutes of classroom instruction an additional two hours of out-of-class engaged effort and work per student) each week during a 15-week (minimum) semester.
+One credit should approximate 45 hours of combined instruction and student work/engaged effort.
+Equivalent work is required regardless of pedagogical format (lab, web-enhanced, on-line, condensed coursework, internships, studio, independent study, etc.).
+See standard meeting patterns here: Standard Meeting Patterns & Military Time.

 • Credit Load.
-Undergraduate students who are enrolled for twelve or more credits and graduate students for nine or more credits, will be certified and reported as full-time students.
-Completion of a 120-credit undergraduate curriculum in four years requires students to complete an average of fifteen credits each semester.
+Undergraduate students enrolled for twelve or more credits and graduate students for nine or more credits are certified as full-time students.
+Completing a 120-credit undergraduate curriculum in four years requires an average of fifteen credits each semester.

 • Curriculum.
-A curriculum is a combination of courses that constitutes a program of study leading to the completion of an academic program.
+A curriculum is a combination of courses constituting a program of study leading to the completion of an academic program.

 • Semester.
 Montana State University operates on a semester system consisting of two semesters and a summer session.
-The Term Calendar gives the dates of each semester.
+The Term Calendar provides dates for each semester.

 • Grades.
-The quality of the student’s work in each course is denoted by a letter grade according to the following tabulation.
-In computing scholastic averages, each letter grade is assigned a specific number of grade points for each credit.
-Final grades are due within forty-eight hours after the final examination in each course and are generally posted to the student record by the end of the week following finals.
-No grade or credit will be given to students in courses for which they are not properly registered.
+The quality of a student’s work is denoted by a letter grade, each assigned a specific number of grade points per credit.
+Final grades are due within forty-eight hours after the final examination and are typically posted to the student record by the end of the week following finals.
+No grade or credit is given to students not properly registered in a course.

 Minimum Competency Requirements